libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 low enough to be well inside the limit on most machines, so you'll no longer need to reconfigure your server to do operations like this.

-This ia quite a general system, and operations like `insert`, `join` and `merge` all benefit.
+This is quite a general system, and operations like `insert`, `join` and `merge` all benefit.

 # Other improvements to loaders and savers